 As to number two: this is where the hostile email comes in.
 I was interviewed for an article about sexual assault on planes.
 In the interview, we discussed the Predator Test.
 During a flight the test could be an option for sorting out the intention behind someone’s “innocent” physical contact.
 It starts with a request to the possible nefarious human whose body parts (knee, elbow, possibly a hand) has drifted from one tiny bubble of space into your own.

-The woman who emailed me was particularly angry about this option and shared that the only advise I should be giving is for women to stand up and scream “Get your F-ing hands off me!!!!” at the top of their lungs and to keep screaming and yelling.
+The woman who emailed me was particularly angry about this option and shared that the only advice I should be giving is for women to stand up and scream “Get your F-ing hands off me!!!!” at the top of their lungs and to keep screaming and yelling.

 Not everyone on a plane who touches your leg is a predator.
 Her response to that statement was “YOU are part of the problem”.